Annotation

 An annotation is extra information associated with a particular point in a document or other piece of information.
 It can be a note that includes a comment or explanation.
 Annotations are sometimes presented in the margin of book pages.
 For annotations of different digital media, see web annotation and text annotation.

 Literature, grammar and educational purposes

-Practising visually
+Practicing visually

 Annotation Practices are highlighting a phrase or sentence and including a comment, circling a word that needs defining, posing a question when something is not fully understood and writing a short summary of a key section.
 It also invites students to "(re)construct a history through material engagement and exciting DIY (Do-It-Yourself) annotation practices."

 Text and film annotation

 Text and film annotation is a technique that involves embedding comments or textual notes within a film.
 Analyzing videos is an undertaking that is never entirely free of preconceived notions, and the first step for researchers is to find their bearings within the field of possible research approaches and thus reflect on their own basic assumptions.
 Annotations can take part within the video, and can be used when the data video is recorded.
 It is being used as a tool in text and film to write one's thoughts and emotion into the markings.
 In any number of steps of analysis, it can also be supplemented with more annotations.
 Anthropologists Clifford Geertz calls it a "thick description."
 This can give a sense of how useful annotation is, especially by adding a description of how it can be implemented in film.